flow-php/flow/README.md

 Flow PHP is a powerful and versatile ETL framework designed to cater to a variety of data processing needs.
 Below are some of its standout features:

-- **Low and Constant Memory Consumption**: Optimized for efficiency, Flow PHP ensures minimal memory usage, maintaining low and constant consumption regardless of data size.
+- **Low memory footprint**: Optimized for efficiency, Flow PHP ensures minimal memory usage, maintaining low and constant consumption regardless of data size.
 This makes it ideal for handling large datasets without compromising performance.
 - **Versatile Data Source Interaction**: Whether your data resides in databases, spreadsheets, or online platforms, Flow PHP can seamlessly read from and write to any data source.
 - **Rich Collection of Data Transformation Functions**: Transform your data with ease using a wide array of built-in functions.
 From simple mapping to complex manipulations, the framework covers all your data transformation needs.
 - **Direct Access to Remote Filesystems**: Flow PHP provides the ability to interact directly with remote filesystems, facilitating efficient data handling and processing without the need for local storage.